Higher-Point Correlators in N=4 SYM: Generating Functions: Conclusions and Outlook

 \subsection{Acknowledgments}

 We thank Francesco Aprile, Simon Caron-Huot, Bruno Fernandes, Paul Heslop, Zhongjie Huang, Ian Moult and Ellis Ye Yuan for useful discussions.
 The work of T.\,B., A.\,B., and C.\,B. was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) Grant No. 460391856.
-T.\,B., A.\,B., and C.\,B. acknowledge support from DESY (Hamburg, Germany), a member of the Helmholtz Association HGF.
+T.\,B., A.\,B., and C.\,B. acknowledge support from DESY (Hamburg, Germany), a member of the Helmholtz Association HGF, and by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy -- EXC 2121 ``Quantum Universe'' -- 390833306.
 A.\,B. is further supported by the Studienstiftung des Deutschen Volkes.
+The work of C.\,B. was partially supported by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation program - 60 - (grant agreement No.~865075) EXACTC.
 The work of F.C. is supported in part by the Simons Foundation grant 994306 (Simons Collaboration on Confinement and QCD Strings), as well the NCCR SwissMAP that is also funded by the Swiss National Science Foundation.